-This Supplement forms part of and should be read in conjunction with the Prospectus dated 8 May 2017 as amended and includes all information required to be disclosed by the Code of Listing Requirements of Euronext Dublin and comprise listing particulars for the purpose of the listing of all of the Shares (the "Shares") of the Fund on Euronext Dublin ("Listing Particulars)".
+This Supplement forms part of and should be read in conjunction with the Prospectus dated 1 October, 2021 and includes all information required to be disclosed by the Code of Listing Requirements of Euronext Dublin and comprise listing particulars for the purpose of the listing of all of the Shares (the "Shares") of the Fund on Euronext Dublin ("Listing Particulars)".
 The Company has prepared the Listing Supplement solely for the purpose of its application to list the Shares of the Fund on the regulated market of Euronext Dublin.